robstoll/atrium/README.md

 gradle:
 ```
 dependencies {
-    //... see other dependencies in the example above
+    //... see other dependency in the example above
     testCompile "ch.tutteli:atrium-verbs:$atrium_version"
 }
 ```